markusos/markusos.github.io/_posts/2015-02-15-oauth-authentication-in-php.markdown

 }
 {% endhighlight %}

-Now we neet to setup the routes to handle the OAuth requests and response.
+Now we need to set up the routes to handle the OAuth requests and response.

 Using Laravel the controller functions would look something like this: